ASME UG-99 Hydrotest Stress Calculations

-The ASME Code requires that all vessels undergo hydro (or pneumatic) testing following fabrication and before Code stamping.
+ASME Code paragraph UG-99 requires that all vessels undergo hydro (or pneumatic) testing before Code stamping.
 As this test provides mechanical stress relief it may be thought of as the final step in the fabrication process.
-The hydrotest is an effective way to screen for design, material and fabrication deficiencies as well as to prove the structural integrity of the equipment.
+The UG-99 hydrotest is an effective way to screen for design, material and fabrication deficiencies as well as to prove the structural integrity of the equipment.

 However, this raises the question – what constitutes a hydrotest “design deficiency”?
 Although ASME Section VIII-1 does not prescribe a test stress limit, vessels that undergo “objectionable distortion” during testing may be rejected by your AI.
 The Hydrotest Stress Calculation Feature assists you by: